prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 ```C++
 DslReturnType dsl_ode_trigger_delete(const wchar_t* trigger);
 ```
 This destructor deletes a single, uniquely named ODE Trigger.
-The destructor will fail if the Trigger is currently `in-use` by a ODE Handler
+The destructor will fail if the Trigger is currently `in-use` by an ODE Handler

 **Parameters**
 * `trigger` - [in] unique name for the ODE Trigger to delete